Howard Berk

 Howard Berk (c.
 1925 - March 27, 2016) was an American novelist, screenwriter, and producer.

 Early life

 Berk was born circa 1925.
 He graduated from the University of Georgia.

 Career

 Berk worked as a reporter for The Havana Herald in Cuba in the 1950s.
 He also worked for the Associated Press.
-He taught at his alma mater, the University of Georgia, and he authored four novels.
+He taught at his alma mater, the University of Georgia, and authored four novels.

 Berk wrote several episodes of television series Columbo, Mission: Impossible, and McMillan & Wife.
 He also wrote films including the 1985 movie Target, starring Gene Hackman and directed by Arthur Penn.

 Death

 Berk died on March 27, 2016, in Los Angeles, California.